avocadocodes/Data-Processing-Robots/README.md

 sudo apt install jason-cli
 ```

 To test the installation, run the command `jason --version` in a terminal.
-The output should be as follows: